hannesdelbeke/brain/minimize pkm image size.md

-I try avoid using images in my notes.
-Mainly because of their size.
+I try avoid using images in my notes due to their [[large filesize]].
 	I don't want to end up with a repo that's several Gbs.
-Ideally it's pure text & vector images and is just a few Mbs big.
+Ideally it's pure text & [[vector image]]  and is just a few Mbs big.
 ## current
 - For now I convert to jpg, and scale down if needed.
 - I really ask myself every time, do I need an image?